vvilhelmsen/ghostnotes.nvim/README.md

 Add simple, persistent virtual notes to any line in your code.
 Project-scoped or global.

-(very much early days / work in progress)
+( very much early days / work in progress - contributions are welcome! )

 ---
 ## Table of Contents